elirenato/golangseed/README.md

-# TODO
-* The frontend (https://github.com/elirenato/login-flow) that have been used to work with this backend was using bcrypt (https://github.com/dcodeIO/bcrypt.js) to send encrypted password.
-Even that we are going to use https, its nice to have send password encrypted.
-* Localization feature.
-* Unit tests feature.

 # Golang seed project created with the following features/capabilities:

 * [Revel framework] (https://revel.github.io/) is a high-productivity web framework for the [Go language](http://www.golang.org/).